Purchased Stationery JE is an expense.

 Summary for Purchased Stationery Journal Entry:

-Stationery Purchase is an expenditure Ledger and relates to Nominal Account.
-So, the Journal entry is recorded by a debit to the Stationery GL with a corresponding credit to Liability GL or Bank GL.
+Stationery Purchase is an expenditure Ledger and relates to a Nominal Account.
+So, the Journal entry is recorded by debiting the Stationery GL and crediting the Liability GL or Bank GL.
 There will not be any Tax element in these transactions.
-However, Sales tax (GST) is already part of the product’s price and need not require a separate mention in the journal entry as the purchasing entity will be the end consumer.
-Hope this entry brought some clarity on recording journal entry for stationery purchases.
+However, Sales tax (GST) is already part of the product’s price and need not be mentioned separately in the journal entry, as the purchasing entity will be the end consumer.
+I hope this entry clarified recording journal entries for stationery purchases.

 Recommended Posts: